Capacity Building in the Field of Youth

 Capacity Building for Youth in ACP countries, Latin America and Asia

-Following the benchmark of the Europe 2020 Strategy to reduce early school-leaving (ESL) to 10% the project “Edu-Action” aims at fostering cooperation and exchange in the field of youth between Programme Countries and Partner Countries from different regions of the world involving youth organisations that aim at increasing school attendance.
+Following the benchmark of the Europe 2020 Strategy to reduce early school-leaving (ESL) to 10% the project “Edu-Action” aims at fostering cooperation and exchange in the field of youth between Programme Countries and Partner Countries from different regions of the world involving youth organisations engaged in increasing school attendance.

 The project will last 11 months, starting from 1 August 2016.
-Altogether twelve youth workers will participate in two seminars before and after a one-month-long job shadowing period spent at one of the partner organisations.
-The activities foreseen will be composed by informal and non-formal learning methods such as learning by doing, peer education, active participation through a socio-educational approach.
+Altogether twelve youth workers will participate in two seminars before and after a one-month-long job shadowing period spent in one of the partner organisations.
+The activities foreseen will be composed by informal and non- formal learning methods such as learning by doing, peer education, active participation through a socio-educational approach.

 • promote discussion and dialogue about social, political and economic dynamics that lead young people to turn away from school and from the world of education;